Ferries from

 Dodecanese Islands to Turkey

-Ferries from Dodecanese Islands to Turkey sail approximately 100 times per week and are available with Makri Travel, Dentur Avrasya, Exas Shipping Services, Ido & Sea Dreams.
+Ferries from Dodecanese Islands to Turkey sail approximately 104 times per week and are available with Makri Travel, Ido, Sky Marine, Sea Dreams, Dentur Avrasya & Exas Shipping Services.

-The fastest ferry from Dodecanese Islands to Turkey is on the Kos to Bodrum ferry with Exas Shipping Services in 20 minutes.
+The fastest ferry from Dodecanese Islands to Turkey is on the Kos to Turgutreis ferry with Dentur Avrasya in 15 minutes.

 Yes, there are car ferries available from Dodecanese Islands to Turkey with Makri Travel.

-There are approximately 13 miles (20km) and 11 nautical miles between Dodecanese Islands and Turkey.
+There are approximately 7 miles (11km) and 6 nautical miles between Dodecanese Islands and Turkey.

 The price of a ferry from Dodecanese Islands to Turkey can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.